alagafonov/subscribehr-docs/sharpi_architecture.rst

         }
     }

-The following transofrmation will then be applied.
+The following transformation will then be applied.

 .. code-block:: json